Exploring Emotion Contagion with “Breathing” Robots

 Introduction

 We built plush robots with motorized ribcages that expanded and contracted to simulate breathing.
-These robots exhibited three types of breathing patterns: stable (calm) breathing, accelerated (fearful) breathing, and non-moving (control).
+These robots exhibited three types of breathing patterns:

 1. Stable Breathing: The robot’s breathing rate was maintained at approximately 14 breaths per minute, simulating a calm state.